You are here

 3. Explore the phenology protocols for plants and animals and the resources available through Nature’s Notebook for making observations

-4. Demonstrate how to set up and facilitate a Group monitoring site in Nature’s Notebook
+4. Demonstrate how to set up and facilitate a Local Phenology Program monitoring site in Nature’s Notebook

 5. Synthesize information about a potential phenology monitoring program